 Situated on the Atlantic coast and with a navigable river that flows more than 1,100km inland, The Gambia is the ideal entry and exit point for West Africa and the Economic Community Of West African States (ECOWAS).
-Gambia has the highest teledensity in Africa, and despite its small size, punches above its weight when it comes to ambitions and targets.
+Gambia has the highest teledensity in Africa and the demand for personal computers and other IT equipment is growing sharply as connectivity and energy issues improve.